matrix-org/matrix-spec-proposals/proposals/4207-media-identifier-policy.md

 - When applied to a user: Media is automatically purged from local storage and is never displayed in the client.

-- When appiled to a room: Messages containing the media uri are automatically redacted.
+- When applied to a room: Messages containing the media uri are automatically redacted.

 - When applied to a server: Media matching the mxc uri is immediately